KDIS-DSPPM/r-fundamentals/README.md

 3. Logistics related personal requests: only in this case contact me via [email](jkim@kdischool.ac.kr)

 In the 1 & 2 cases, other students may have similar issues.
 Therefore, I would like to solve these collective problems collectively.

+## Office hour

+Every Friday 1-5 PM.
+You can set up a 30 minutes appointment with me via [this Calendly link](https://calendly.com/jkim-46).
+The appointments are booked on a rolling basis.
+Depending on the COVID-19 situation and your current location, we may meet up via Zoom or in my office (**S320**).

+There are several uses for office hours.
+I list some examples below.

+1. You might wonder how computational methods apply to your research or work.
+In that case, I am happy to talk about computational social science and civic data science applications during office hours.
+2. You might find the course too challenging or easy.
+In that case, I am eager to provide you with additional learning guidelines.
+3. You can use this time to chat and help us get to know each other.

 ## Special thanks